60160313/Octocat/README.md

 ﻿# Hello Biwwwww, this is Octocat.

-## I'm going to show you how I use git
+## I'm going to Burapha University

 ### Let's start with git init